502theLinuxUser/dotfiles/README.md

 picom
 fish
 alacritty
-if i will add something i will add it
+if i will forget something i will add it